 By Chuck Woodbury

-We found this bizarre news item in issue #43 of RVtravel.com, published January 26, 2003.
-We figured most of you missed it.
+We found this bizarre news item originally published in issue #43 of RVtravel.com, dated January 26, 2003.
 It’s just too good to not pass along again.

 I wrote it.
 It reads: